Eighty percent of customers prefer a business that uses digital insight to provide a more personalized experience.

 Segmentation allows you to take your core audience and divide them based on their decisions.

-Email subject lines should always be tested.
+Email subject lines should constantly be tested.
 You can see how they perform in whatever email software you use to communicate with your audience.

 You can see the open rate of each email.

 One of the strategies to bring up your email open rate is to write personalized subject lines as you would to a friend.
-For example, you could say “hey [subscribers name], I have a quick question.”
+So, for example, you could say, “hey [subscribers name], I have a quick question.”

 The subscriber is way more likely to open it than something that feels like a sales email.

-You can see how we help a business develop a powerful online presence with website design and other marketing services. when you visit our services.
+When you visit our services, you can see how we help a business develop a powerful online presence with website design and other marketing services.

-Email marketing allows you to communicate with all of your customers on a weekly basis with email.
+Email marketing allows you to communicate with all of your customers every week via email.
 You can tell stories about your customers and your product.

 You can tell stories about a customer’s experience, going from problem to solution.
-When you tell a story from the customer’s perspective, you are more likely to receive a positive response.
-The customer will feel like you understand them, specifically their problems.
-Avoid trying to sell and instead try to tell a story.
+When you tell a story from the customer’s perspective, you will receive a positive response.
+The customer will feel like you understand them and their problems.
+So avoid trying to sell and instead try to tell a story.